rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 ***

-The figure below provides an overview of the workflow with the web app; in the sections below we explain the main functionality shown in the figure.
+The figure below provides an overview of the workflow with the web app:

 <br>
 <img src="figure-overview.png" alt="Overview EvAM-Tools web app" width="100%" style="border:1px solid black;">